 Which One Should I Choose?

 There is no one-size-fits-all solution when it comes to menstrual care products.
-Review the pros and cons for pads and tampons and decide which one works best for based on your lifestyle and personal choice.
+Review the pros and cons for pads and tampons and decide which one works best for you based on your lifestyle and personal choice.